chromium/chromium/content/test/data/accessibility/readme.md

   slider.isAccessibilitySelectorAllowed(@SEL:setAccessibilityValue:)
 ```

-You can use `waitfor` instruction to wait for a specific event before the script
+You can use the `wait for` instruction to wait for a specific event before
-continues.
+the script scontinues.
 For example:

 ```
-@MAC-SCRIPT:
+@SCRIPT:
   button.AXPerformAction(AXPress)
   wait for AXFocusedUIElementChanged
 ```